 There are a fishing dock, diving platform, cooking shelter, and picnic areas.

-A west shore of the lake, adjusted to the sand dune, is a place for practicing sandboarding, sunbathing and swimming.
+A west shore of the lake, adjusted to the sand dune, is a place for practicing sandboarding, sunbathing, and swimming.

-Passes: 12- or 24-month day-use parking permit for State Parks
+Day-use fees: Yes or 12- or 24-month day-use parking permit for State Parks

 Dogs: Must be on a leash